-During the fiscal year ended April 30, 2013, exploration and evaluation expenditures were made primarily on the West McArthur, Cree East, Hodgson and BC Copper (Section 2).
+During the fiscal year ended April 30, 2014, exploration and evaluation expenditures were made primarily on the West McArthur, Cree East, Hodgson and BC Copper (section 2).

-During fiscal 2013, the Company acquired the Ruttan property by staking two blocks of claims totalling 1,055 hectares for approximately \$16,000 and the Patterson property by staking three blocks of claim totalling 6,687 hectares for approximately \$4,000.
-In addition, the Company recognized an impairment on its Arnold, Cree West, Alberta and certain of its BC Copper and Carswell claims for approximately \$137,000 as it did not renew its permit for these properties.
+During fiscal 2014, the Company acquired the Hanson property by staking 14 blocks of claims totalling 17,272 hectares for approximately \$10,000.
+The Company also re-staked three blocks of claims totally 11,492 hectares of the Hodgson property for approximately \$7,000 to maintain its interest in the property.
+The Company also staked two block of claims totalling 723 hectares in south central British Columbia for approximately \$1,000.
+In addition, the Company recognized an impairment on its Grease River, Poplar, Lake Athabasca, Hodgson and Carswell claims for approximately \$357,000 as it did not renew certain of its permit for these properties.